avraham-bernstein/avraham-bernstein.github.io/cv/AvrahamAbeBernstein-CV.md

 2. I developed algorithms to improve traffic throughput in traffic jams taking advantage of expected traffic trends according to history of the day of the week and expected events.

 3. I designed live experiments using AWS simulations to optimize results.
-Co-donated work with a mathematical consultant specializing in optimization algorithms for a huge number of variables.
+Coordinated work with a mathematical consultant specializing in optimization algorithms for a huge number of variables.

 4. Theoretical algorithm experiments were conducted on a simulator of Tokyo traffic.

 </details>
 $endif

-$py(id="syntezza"; task="Novel Bioinformatics PCR Algorithms: software consultant")
+$py(id="syntezza"; task="PCR MRSA Kit: Inventor of bioinformatic PCR algorithm")
 ### 2011: consultant to [Syntezza Bioscience](https://www.syntezza.com/) Jerusalem IL {#$(id)}

 $if(is_pdf)